KVIC develops first Cow Dung Paint – Khadi Prakritik Paint

 Khadi Prakritik Paint is an eco-friendly, non-toxic paint with anti-fungal, anti-bacterial properties.
 The paint is cost-effective, odourless and has been certified by Bureau of Indian Standards (BIS).
 The speciality of the paint is that cow dung is the main ingredient.

 Khadi Prakritik Paint is available in two forms – distemper paint and plastic emulsion paint.
-The project was conceptualized by KVIC in March 2020 and later developed by Kumarappa National Handmade Paper Institute, Jaipur (a KVIC unit).
+The project was conceptualized by KVIC in March 2020 and later developed by Kumarappa National Handmade Paper Institute (KNHPI), Jaipur (a KVIC unit).

 Both distemper and emulsion paints are available in white base colour, and it can be developed in any color by suitably mixing colorants.
 The paint can be applied on interior as well as exterior walls.